1974 Liechtenstein general election

 General elections were held in Liechtenstein on 1 and 3 February 1974.
 The result was a victory for the Progressive Citizens' Party, which won 8 of the 15 seats in the Landtag.
 Voter turnout was 95.3%, although only male citizens were allowed to vote.
 This was the last election contested by the Christian Social Party.

+Electoral system

+The 15 members of the Landtag were elected by open list proportional representation from two constituencies, Oberland with 9 seats and Unterland with 6 seats.
+The electoral threshold to be eligible to win seats in the Landtag had been reintroduced in 1973, but at a lowered 8%.
+The majority clause that had been in use since 1958 was abolished in 1973.
+Only male citizens aged 20 or above were eligible to vote.